nidza07/nidza07.github.io/QC-docs/general usage.md

 These are all the interface elements you will encounter.
 Once you connect, the menu list will contain some of the basic options.
 They are as follows:

 - Create a new table: Every game you create on the Playroom is a table.
-A table is a place where various people can sit together, and have some fun.
+A table is a place where various people can sit together and have some fun.
 In addition to all the available games, you also have a free table option, allowing you to just chat without playing anything.
 - Join a table: This option will allow you to join a table already created by somebody else.
 - Restore a table: Any game on the Playroom can be saved by pressing ctrl+S while in it.
 Only the table master can save a game.
-The table master is the person who has created the table, but can be changed at any moment.
+The table master is the person who has created the table but can be changed at any moment.
 This option will allow you to restore such a saved game, provided that all the players are online and in the main room.
 The main room is where we are located right now.
 - Options: Contains all the settings of the Playroom.
 They are described in the [options section](#playroom-options)
 - Functions and more: Some additional functions and features, not directly related to playing games.
 They are described in the [additional functions section](#additional-features).
-- Leave the playroom!: Closes the client and lets you go offline.
+- Leave the playroom: Closes the client and lets you go offline.

 In addition to this, the Playroom offers you two context menus:

 - Table menu: This menu can be opened by pressing the F2 key.
 It contains some of the most useful options for managing a table, such as adding bots, removing bots, inviting, kicking or banning players.
 - Game menu: This menu can be opened by pressing the applications key, shift+F10 or CTRL+f9.
-Typically it offers useful options only  when a game is started.
+Typically, it offers useful options only  when a game is started.
 They will include the common actions that can be performed using shortcuts, such as drawing or discarding a card, rolling the dice, sorting your cards, and so on.

 Both of these menus do not have too many useful features while in the main room, so you should try them out when  creating or joining a table.